 I thought he'd seemed a little giddy lately.

 ON BEING GOOD

 How good one feels, when one is good at last!
-It is so worth the wait, in fact, that, as soon as one is bad again, one is immediately persuaded to stretch the badness a bit more, make it last, at least until the next occasion of goodness; thus are the heights of goodness raised to truly admirable summits, and the more lowly delights in between given a moral luster they might otherwise lack.
+It is so worth the wait, in fact, that, as soon as one is bad again, one is immediately persuaded to stretch the badness a bit more, make it last, at least until the next occasion of goodness.
+Thus are the heights of goodness raised to these admirable summits, and the more lowly delights in between given a moral luster they might otherwise lack.

 For alas, what is the good in being only good?
-It's not in the good, after all, that the value resides, but in the rarity of the good.
-Flood the world with diamonds; what then is the value of those in your crown?
-No, keep the diamonds hid; dole them out one at a time, like De Beers, and get the maximum value for every carat of your morality; then and only then can you say, with true conviction, a priceless crown on your head and and a forward look in your eyes, "I'll be good again one day!"
+It's not in the good, after all, that the value resides, but in the rarity of the good, the effort invested in the good.
+Flood the world with diamonds: what then is the value of those in your crown?
+No, keep the diamonds hid; dole them out one at a time, like De Beers so reputably does, and get true value for every carat of your morality; then - and only then - can you say, with earned conviction, a priceless crown on your head and and a forward look in your eyes: "I'll be good again one day!"